-“Monochrome” simply means “one colour” and black and white is what most people first visualise.
+“Monochrome” simply means “one colour”, and black and white is usually the first thing that comes to mind.
 Monochrome black and white is a wonderfully glamorous wedding colour scheme that’s clean and elegant; it’s something of a classic beauty.
-Therefore, here’s some inspiration for monochrome weddings!
+Therefore, here’s some inspiration for monochrome weddings.

 To ensure your monochrome wedding doesn’t fall flat (with boring dashes of black or white here and there) or become too chaotic (with a haphazard blend of various patterns and textures), you may want to consider choosing a pattern or patterns that you can stick to.
 For example, checked squares or other geometric shapes, or pretty fleur de lis and damask designs.
 The pattern you choose will tie all of the elements of your wedding together: the clothes, the accessories, and even the wedding decor.

-When it comes to decorating your monochrome wedding, as mentioned before you have two ways to go: black-heavy, or white-heavy.
-A black-heavy monochrome wedding is obviously much darker; it lends itself well to the opulence of a Parisian-themed wedding or the dramatic luxury of art deco, and it’s a popular choice for New Year’s Eve Weddings.
+When it comes to decorating your monochrome wedding you have two ways to go: black-heavy, or white-heavy.
+A black-heavy monochrome wedding is obviously much darker; it lends itself well to the opulence of a Parisian-themed wedding or the dramatic luxury of Art Deco, and it’s a popular choice for New Year’s Eve Weddings.
 To style this wedding you should use hints of white to both break up the black and to draw attention to details—like white roses in black vases, or white napkins on a black tablecloth.

 On the flipside, a white-heavy monochrome wedding is very popular around Christmas, lending itself beautifully to a winter wonderland.
 Here dashes of black trace the details—black pearls scattered over a white wedding table, black ribbon binding your wedding stationery.

 However, these two ways of decorating are not the only ones.
 Adding mid-tones like light or dark grey adds some beautiful depth and texture.
-It’s up to you to experiment and see what you like!
+Experiment a bit and see what you like!

 For more ideas on how to style a monochrome wedding, see our article on How to Pull Off a Monochrome Summer Wedding!